Introduction: Why UAT tools are different from QA tools

 — Audit-friendly records for regulatory compliance

-For a deeper look at this category, see our guide to release sign-off and approval workflows.
+See our guide to release sign-off and approval workflows.

 Representative tools: Bugzy (release governance module), Jira (with plugins), LaunchDarkly (for feature-flag-based rollouts), Octopus Deploy (for infrastructure-heavy releases).